uladkasach/programming-exercises/set_one/exercise_one/readme.md

 #### Serverless Usage
 Please run the following JSFiddle for the simple evaluation of this exercise:

-*The JS fiddle sources the content from this github repository using `rawgit.com`*
+*The JS fiddle sources tested utility content from this github repository using `rawgit.com`*

 #### Manual Usage
 The code can be additionally run manually be serving the index.html file.
-Running `npm start` will start an http-server which serves the content at `localhost:8080`
+Running `npm start` will start an http-server which serves the content at `localhost:8080`.

+*Note, to conduct this command you will first need to run `npm install`*

 ## Testing
 Maximal test coverage was produced with this code utilizing the `mocha` module.
 The testing scripts are available under `/test`.
 Running the `npm test` command will conduct all of the tests.

 ## Documentation
-The code in this repository was written with JSDom formatted documentation.
+The code in this repository was written with JSDoc formatted documentation.
 Running the `npm run doc` command will generate a website containing documentation for all of the content.

 This documentation can be seen at the following address: